When Free Shipping Lowers Perceived Value.

 The Intuitive Way

 Oversized items are charged the exact shipping cost at checkout, while general items fit a ‘general’ profile and are charged a flat shipping rate.
-This ensures a fair shipping price across your range of products and helps eliminate losing money due to shipping costs.
+Remember, when free shipping lowers perceived value, you increase the likelihood of dropped carts or a loss in profit.
+The ‘general’ profile ensures a fair shipping price across your range of products and helps eliminate losing money due to shipping costs.